dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/heading/info.md

 // e.g. during Gatsby route change
 export const onRouteUpdate = () => {
+  resetLevels(1)

-  resetLevels(1) // you can also call this method like this: Heading.resetLevels(1) }
+  // You can also call this method like this:
+  Heading.resetLevels(1)
+}

-// e.g. if you for some reason have to force setting a new level setNextLevel(3)
+// e.g. if you for some reason have to force setting a new level (Heading.setNextLevel) setNextLevel(3)
 ```